londonhackspace/acnode-cl/README.md

 * PM6 SWITCH -> Normally Open
 * GND

-*
-Note that Deek-Robot branded PN532 boards need +5V not +3.3v to function.
+* Note that Deek-Robot and Elechouse branded PN532 boards need +5V not +3.3v to function.
 Use the pinouts labelled on the back of the board.
-Other boards (Elechouse NFC module v3) sort of work at +3.3V, but may not give sufficient juice to the NFC target to energise certain types of cards.
+Other boards (Genuine Elechouse NFC module v3) sort of work at +3.3V, but may not give sufficient juice to the NFC target to energise certain types of cards.

+# Reader installation

+For convenience of installation (acnode), and added security (doorbot), we recommend the reader module itself should be connected via an 8 wire cable, such as CAT5, and housed with a pushbutton NO switch and RGB LED in its own enclosure.
+This way, any intruder can't attack the reader and easily gain access.
+CAT5 (or above) wiring as above.
+Note the requirement for 220 ohm resistors on the Red/Green/Blue LED pins to prevent LED burnout.
+For operational convenience, it is advised to keep a spare reader that can be swapped out.
+Readers for doorbot enclosures can fit into standard single EN 60670-1 socket boxes with blanking plates, or outdoor junction boxes.
+For outdoor fitting, ensure that any holes for the button are suitably sealed against moisture ingress.
+Ditto for ACnode readers in a dusty or dirty environment.

 # using the CLI